 - Hide menu

-Along with designing, building and maintaining gardens, I teach natural beekeeping and related classes to children and adults, sharing the knowledge I’ve gleaned over the years of how to better keep the Earth for the bees and the rest of us.Melissa has a degree in Landscape Architecture from the University of Oregon and is a Licensed Landscape Contractor in Oregon and Washington.
-She has designed, built and maintained over 125 acres of organic gardens in the Portland Metro Area and in the Columbia River Gorge and continues to today.
-Melissa combines 20 years of transforming landscapes with honeybee knowledge and assessorship and invites her clients to step into a world of health and healing through the garden, bees, Apitherapy and Hive Medicine.
+Along with designing, building and maintaining gardens, I teach pollinator related classes to children and adults, sharing the knowledge I’ve gleaned over the years of how to better keep the Earth for the bees and the rest of us.Melissa has a degree in Landscape Architecture from the University of Oregon and is a Licensed Landscape Contractor in Oregon and Washington.
+She has designed, built and maintained over 130 acres of organic gardens in the Portland Metro Area and in the Columbia River Gorge and continues to today.
+Melissa combines 23 years of transforming landscapes with honeybee knowledge and assessorship and invites her clients to step into a world of health and healing through their gardens.
 She is available as a consultant and educator for individuals and organizations seeking direction in the establishment of extraordinary gardens and hives, as well as those seeking a holistic form of healing.
-She is a member of the American Apitherapy Society.
-OLCB# 7367 WA UBI# 602757091
+She is the owner of Melissa Bees, trade name of Melissa Elliott Landscape Design and Construction, L.L.C., and is a member of the American Apitherapy Society.
+OLCB# 7367 WA UBI#603-547-197

 As a teacher of the alternative myself for many years I like to think I know what works and what doesn’t, and Melissa’s classes work.
 She’s a natural teacher – the best kind.
-She’s funny, approachable and makes you feel as if you’ve known her forever, not to mention she’s like a walking encyclopedia for everything Bees.
+She’s funny, approachable and makes you feel as if you’ve known her forever, not to mention she’s like a walking encyclopedia for everything plants and bees.
 What a treasure she is.
 We were thrilled to find someone who can teach us what we need to know now and probably for a long time; we signed up for more classes the minute our first one was finished.- Sherri Tyler